 Cancellations & Refunds

-Students must be under the supervision of their adviser and/or other school-approved chaperones to attend MIPA programs during the school year (including the Fall Conference, One Day Workshop, Spring Awards and similar events).
+Students must be under the supervision of their adviser/teacher and/or other school-approved chaperones to attend MIPA programs during the school year (including the Fall Conference, One Day Workshop, Spring Awards and similar events).
 Chaperones should remain on site for the duration of the event to provide supervision of the students in their care.
-Chaperones who participate in event programming should pay a registration fee.
+Chaperones who participate in event programming should pay a registration fee (this includes attending sessions or awards presentations), unless providing assistance to students with special needs.
+Please contact the MIPA office with questions.

 Chaperones should recognize that they and their schools will be held liable for any damage to facilities incurred by students under their supervision.

-- Possession or use alcohol, illegal drugs, fireworks, guns or weapons.
-Smoking is prohibited in all MIPA event facilities.
+- Possession or use of alcohol, tobacco, marijuana, illegal drugs, fireworks, guns or weapons.
+Smoking and vaping are prohibited in all MIPA event facilities.

 - Damage to university, conference facility or personal property.
-Schools/parents will be financially responsible for such damage.
+Participants, schools and parents will be financially responsible for such damage.

 - Hazing and bullying (physical, verbal or cyber-bullying)